-Proposition 3 sheds light on the fact that, to measure the net effect of port development, it is essential to consider both its benefits and its costs.
+Proposition 1 sheds light on the fact that, to measure the net effect of port development, it is essential to consider both its benefits and its costs.
 On the one hand, port development lowers shipping costs.
-On the other hand, it requires scarce local land that needs to be reallocated from other productive uses.
-On net, one of these two forces may dominate the other, or they may offset each other exactly.
+On the other hand, it requires scarce local land that needs to be reallocated from other productive uses, while also making the city a less desirable place to live.
 The model, and equation (7) in particular, provide a structure that allows us to capture these opposing forces.